GRAAL-Lab/ulisse_core/README.md

 roslaunch prog_rosbag record_bag.launch
 ```

-Then, in another terminal execute the bridge using script located in the ulisse_ctrl folder:
+Then, in another terminal navigate to the repository root and execute the bridge using script located in the ulisse_ctrl folder:

 ```
 #!bash